-The STAAC has lowered its recommended equities allocation to neutral due to a less attractive risk-reward trade-off relative to fixed income amid elevated odds of a recession by year-end.
-The Committee now favors large cap stocks over their smaller brethren due to tightening credit conditions related to bank stress and the deterioration in technical indicators for small caps.
+The STAAC maintains its recommended neutral equities allocation based on the Committee's assessment that the risk-reward trade-off between equities and fixed income is roughly balanced now that stock valuations are approaching a price-to-earnings ratio of 20, based on the S&P 500 Index, and fixed income offers the most attractive yields in decades.
+The Committee now favors large cap stocks over their smaller brethren due to tightening credit conditions related to bank stress, though a strong June for small caps, bolstered by attractive valuations, was encouraging.
 Technical analysis points to growth, but the magnitude of this year's technology rally that has left the sector overbought suggests a neutral stance is prudent at this time.
-The Committee continues to favor developed international stocks over U.S. due primarily to attractive valuations and favorable technical analysis trends, while maintaining a cautious view of emerging market equities.
-Key risks include a Fed-driven hard landing, broader military conflict in Europe, and escalation in U.S-China tensions.
+The Committee continues to favor developed international stocks over U.S. due primarily to attractive valuations, while maintaining a cautious view of emerging market equities.
+U.S. leadership will continue as long as mega-cap technology stocks continue to drive outsized gains for domestic indexes.
+Key risks to equities include a Fed-driven hard landing, broader military conflict in Europe, and escalation in U.S-China tensions.